 2. Pricking the Fingertip

 This is another common mistake.
-People tend to take a blood sample from their fingertip.
+People tend to take a blood sample from their fingertips.
 However, it ends up being extremely painful.
-The reason for this is because the fingertip contains all the nerve endings.
+The reason for this is that the fingertip contains all the nerve endings.

 In fact, the pad of the fingertip is the most sensitive spot in the body.
 Therefore, it is bound to hurt.
 To avoid painful pricking, place the hands flat with the fingertips and palms pressed together.